reflectoring/reflectoring.github.io/_posts/2018-01-01-consumer-driven-contract-provider-pact-spring.md

 * verify that the controller against the contract within a JUnit test
 * modify our test to load the contract file from a Pact Broker

-Fo an overview of the big picture of consumer-driven contract testing, have a look at [this article](/7-reasons-for-consumer-driven-contracts/).
+For an overview of the big picture of consumer-driven contract testing, have a look at [this article](/7-reasons-for-consumer-driven-contracts/).

 # The Pact